tiian/tiian.github.io/flom/Deep_Diving/Channel_Encryption_Debug.md

 ## Native FLoM debugging tool
 Sometimes debugging becomes difficult, especially when you have to deal with networks, firewalls, public and private addresses and so on.
-For some complex features, FLoM provide a native debugging tool that can help the system engineer to understand the root cause of an issue.
+For some complex features, FLoM provide a native debugging tool that can help the system engineer in understanding the root cause of an issue.

 ## Setting up the certification authority and the required certificates